Research Involving Recombinant DNA

 1. Institutional Biosafety Committee

-2. Research Proposals and Protocols; Gene Research
+3. Research Proposals and Protocols; Gene Research

 D. A suspended activity may be reinstated only after approval by a majority of the quorum present at a meeting of the IBC.

-4. IBC Procedures
+5. IBC Procedures

 The IBC may establish practices, procedures and protocols to insure compliance with all governmental and institutional regulations, including but not limited to the NIH Guidelines, and requirements that research protocols incorporate all IBC stipulations and requirements; that research designs contain reasonable safeguards necessary to protect research personnel, the public and the environment; and provisions for review of research at intervals appropriate to the degree of risk, including conditions under which the research should be continued or discontinued.
 All decisions of the IBC concerning research, and recommended practices, procedures and protocols shall be reported to the Dean of the CAS for implementation.

-5. IBC Coordination Other Reviewers
+6. IBC Coordination Other Reviewers

 The IBC shall function independently of, but in coordination with other institutional committees.
 The IBC may approve, approve with conditions/modifications, or disapprove all research activities that fall within its jurisdiction as specified by both governmental and institutional policies.
-Approval by the IBC, in and of itself shall not constitute approval for full implementation since a protocol may be subject to review and disapproval by other LEWIS & CLARK research review bodies.
-In turn, no institutional officials or committees may approve the conduct of research that has been disapproved by the LEWIS & CLARK IBC.
+Approval by the IBC, in and of itself shall not constitute approval for full implementation since a protocol may be subject to review and disapproval by other Lewis & Clark research review bodies.
+In turn, no institutional officials or committees may approve the conduct of research that has been disapproved by the Lewis & Clark IBC.

-Approved by the Executive Council, August 9, 2006.
+Approved by the Executive Council, December 4, 2013